 deb Grennon, Resource Advisor

 deb Grennon is passionate about lifelong learning!
-She recently served as parent educator and bookmobile librarian in public school early childhood programs in Northwest Vermont.
-She has worked closely with families, early childhood educators, and children as a family child care provider and instructor. deb earned her associate degree in early childhood education at CCV, a bachelor’s degree in professional studies at Johnson State College, and a graduate certificate in family literacy from Pennsylvania State University.
-With her roots in dairy farming in Vermont, deb is excited to cultivate relationships in the early childhood community and beyond [Yes, deb likes to spell her name with a lower case “d”].
-She has lived in Vermont since childhood, though born in New Hampshire. deb enjoys Hiking in the White Mountains, cooking Sunday dinner, reading, and playing with her grandchildren.
+She has served as a parent educator and bookmobile librarian in early childhood programs.
+She worked closely with families, providers and students and public schools. deb earned her AA in Early Childhood at CCV, BA in Professional Studies and Graduate Certificate in Non Profit Management from Johnson State College.
+In 2020, she received her M.Ed. in Lifelong Learning and Adult Education with Graduate Certificates in Distance Education, and Family Literacy at Pennsylvania State University.
+With her roots in dairy farming deb is excited to cultivate positive relationships in the early childhood community and beyond [Yes, deb likes her name with a lower case “d”].
+She has lived in Vermont since childhood, though born in New Hampshire. deb enjoys hiking in the White Mountains, Jersey cows, cooking Sunday dinner, reading and playing with grandchildren.

-If your closest CCV center is Morrisville or St. Albans, deb is your Resource Advisor.
+If your closest CCV center is St. Albans or Morrisville, deb is your Resource Advisor.